Witness (1985 film): Reception

 It's not really awful, but it's not much fun.
 It's pretty to look at and it contains a number of good performances, but there is something exhausting about its neat balancing of opposing manners and values...
 One might be made to care about all this if the direction by the talented Australian film maker, Peter Weir... were less perfunctory and if the screenplay... did not seem so strangely familiar.
 One follows Witness as if touring one's old hometown, guided by an outsider who refuses to believe that one knows the territory better than he does.
 There's not a character, an event, or a plot twist that one hasn't anticipated long before its arrival, which gives one the feeling of waiting around for people who are always late.

 Variety said the film was "at times a gentle, affecting story of star-crossed lovers limited within the fascinating Amish community.
 Too often, however, this fragile romance is crushed by a thoroughly absurd shoot-'em-up, like ketchup poured over a delicate Pennsylvania Dutch dinner."

 Time Out New York observed, "Powerful, assured, full of beautiful imagery and thankfully devoid of easy moralizing, it also offers a performance of surprising skill and sensitivity from Ford."

 Halliwell's Film Guide chose Witness as one of only two films from 1985 to receive a four-star review, describing it as "one of those lucky movies which works out well on all counts and shows that there are still craftsmen lurking in Hollywood."

 Radio Times called the film "partly a love story and partly a thriller, but mainly a study of cultural collision – it's as if the world of Dirty Harry had suddenly stumbled into a canvas by Brueghel."
 It added, "[I]t's Weir's delicacy of touch that impresses the most.
 He ably juggles the various elements of the story and makes the violence seem even more shocking when it's played out on the fields of Amish denial."

+On Rotten Tomatoes the film scores 92% based on 49 reviews.
+Its Metacritic score is 76 out of 100 based on 14 critics.

+In 2006, Writers Guild of America West ranked its screenplay 80th in WGA’s list of 101 Greatest Screenplays.